zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ## Starting and stopping the Zowe Cross Memory Server on z/OS

-The Cross Memory server is run as a started task from the JCL in the PROCLIB members ZWESIS01.
+The Cross Memory server is run as a started task from the JCL in the PROCLIB member ZWESIS01.
 It supports reusable address spaces and can be started through SDSF with the operator start command with the REUSASID=YES keyword:
 ```
 /S ZWESIS01,REUSASID=YES
 ```
 The ZWESIS01 task starts and stops the ZWEAUX task as needed.
-Do not start the ZWEAUX manually.
+Do not start the ZWEAUX task manually.

 To end the Zowe APF Angel process, issue the operator stop command through SDSF: